telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/dropdownlist/customizing-appearance/formatting-items.md

 {{endregion}}

->note Here we do not reset the style because we do want the Font for all items to be changed not only on certain one.
+>tip Here we do not reset the style because we do want the Font for all items to be changed not only on certain one.

 >caption Figure 2: Formatting auto-complete items